Plate (dishware)

 A plate is a broad, mainly flat vessel on which food can be served.
 A plate can also be used for ceremonial or decorative purposes.
 Most plates are circular, but they may be any shape, or made of any water-resistant material.
 Generally plates are raised round the edges, either by a curving up, or a wider lip or raised portion.
 Vessels with no lip, especially if they have a more rounded profile, are likely to be considered as bowls or dishes, as are very large vessels with a plate shape.
 Plates are dishware, and tableware.
 Plates in wood, pottery and metal go back into antiquity in many cultures.

-In Western culture and many other cultures, the plate is the typical form of vessel off which food is eaten, and on which it is served if not too liquid.
-The main rival is the bowl.
-The banana leaf predominates in some South Asian and Southeast Asian cultures.